Marigold Orzo with Roasted Tomatoes

 Place the sliced tomatoes on a lined baking tray and drizzle them with olive oil and salt.
 Move a rack into the middle of the oven, add the tray, and broil on high for 8-10 minutes, just until the tomatoes start to char.
 Remove and let the tomatoes rest on the tray while completing the other steps.

 In a small sauce pan, melt the butter over medium-low heat until it starts to bubble and froth.
 Add the shallots and cook gently until it softens (and smell delicious).
-Add the marigold petals, sage leaf, and salt, and cook for a few minutes more.
-Turn off the heat, add the orzo to the sauce pan, and mix it with the butter sauce until evenly incorporated.
+Add the marigold petals, sage leaves, and salt, and cook for a few minutes more.
+Turn off the heat, add the orzo to the sauce pan, and mix it with the Parmesan cheese and butter sauce until evenly incorporated.
 Taste and add more salt if needed.

-Transfer to a bowl (or bowls, if sharing), add the roasted tomatoes, and grind some fresh pepper over the pasta before eating.
+Transfer to bowls, add the roasted tomatoes, and grind some fresh pepper over the pasta before eating.

 Next